Hamptons Doc Fest is back to present its annual spring programming, which will offer two days of spectacular documentaries.

 at 4 p.m.

-Award-winner John Chester, Biggest Little Farm
+Directed by Emmy Award-winner John Chester, Biggest Little Farm

 tells the personal story of Chester and his wife Molly, two big-city foodies that embark on a new chapter in their life, leaving the city to purchase and establish their own farm, Apricot Lane Farms.
 The film's eight-year journey follows the couple as they attempt to revive 200 acres of depleted and dry soil in Moorpark, California.
 With guidance from a unique mentor, they plant 10,000 orchard trees and more than 200 crops, raise animals of many breeds, including a pig named Emma and a rooster named Greasy, and battle obstacles such as coyotes, insects, drought and disease.